Norah Lea on Accessibility, the Performance of Love and Representing A Queer Narrative on Her Own Terms

 This wasn't something I didn't think of at first.
 It was during the exhibition itself when there were straight Chinese men coming in, and when they looked at the TV, some of them said that, "You know it's weird, but I see myself in [Nicolas]".
 It's kind of sad, because it feels as if I'm compromising on my brownness and me being unapologetic in my representation.
 But still, I feel that it's a conversation worth having.
 People want to see themselves in the project, and I think by having Nicolas onboard, there was this subconscious mirroring between the viewer and the work.
 Through this subconscious mirroring, I was actually able to reach more people with what I was trying to talk about — my transgender experience.
 This probably strays from your question, but it was a point brought up by some people that I didn't personally consider at first.

-People definitely project themselves onto the artwork they see, and yeah it is sad, like you say, because that wasn't really the point of In Love to begin with.
+People definitely project themselves onto the artwork they see.
 Could you share if you know of how some have, perhaps, reacted or responded to the work in a way that completely misses the point of the project?

 Somebody pointed out religion, which is very strange.
 It was something towards which I didn't pay attention to at all.
 I just didn't think that was the point.
 Like I said, people will pick and choose aspects within the work that they can relate to or see themselves in.